mukhtar-github/react-advanced/README.md

 General info on how forms works in react.
 When dealing with Controlled inputs, you'll be hooking up the input to a state value.

+It's either you should use onSubmit but place it in the form element or you use onClick on the button element.

 ### Forms Corresponding Projects

 8 Lorem Ipsum Generator